KevinJordanENG/assignment_oop_mt24/README.md

 DONE---    2.
 Build patterns (flyweight etc) from notes around DONE---    3.
 Join all state action in GameState DONE---    4.
 Add state checking to all funcs
-5. Add checks of caller to make sure some methods are called only by appropriate object
+5. Enforce methods are called only by appropriate object DONE---    a.
+Change all _ to __ methods
+    - Update all public methods to _ that should be
+    - Make context managers for class inits
 6. Make sure all private data can't be mod'ed
 7. Verify error checking throughout
 8. Add type checking to decision()